ANovelForStudy/Garbage-collector-in-c/README.md

-# garbage-collector-in-c
+# Garbage collector in C
-A project to create a garbage collector in the C programming language
+A project to create a garbage collector in the C programming language.